-6.1.1.2.6.1.1.3.
+6.1.1.3.
 Stream Watch

-The shallow monitoring wellgroundwater and surface water monitoring data will be supplemented by the ongoing Stream Watch program outlined in Section 3.2.3.
+The shallow groundwater and surface water monitoring data will be supplemented by the ongoing Stream Watch program outlined in Section 3.2.3.

-The hydrological monitoring results can be compared with results from the NVIHM to inform the model and assess imodel performance in determining connectivity.
+The hydrological monitoring results can be compared with results from the NVIHM to inform the model and assess model performance in determining connectivity.

-6.1.1.3.6.1.1.4.
+6.1.1.4.
 Restoration Monitoring

 There are several ongoing monitoring programs associated with stream restoration projects in the Subbasin that can be leveraged to assess ecological conditions throughout the Subbasin.
-Monitoring from for three restoration projects on the mainstem Napa River, conducted or coordinated by Napa County RCD and/or Napa County Flood Control and Water Conservation District, are is described below.
+Monitoring for three restoration projects on the mainstem Napa River, conducted or coordinated by Napa County RCD and/or Napa County Flood Control and Water Conservation District, is described below.
 Following the implementation of the Napa River Flood Protection Project, ecological response to the restoration has been monitored using repeated habitat mapping of vegetation types and assessment of vegetation along 15 transects.
 These surveys have occurred every five years since 2012 (Napa County Napa County Flood Control and Water Conservation District [FCWCD] 2022, Stillwater Sciences 2018, and Stillwater Sciences 2013a).
 The Rutherford Reach restoration project, completed in 2012, includes habitat rehabilitation, floodplain creation, and vegetation planting along a 4.5-mile reach from south of St. Helena to Oakville Cross Road.
-Monitoring conducted by the Napa County RCD includes channel thalweg surveys, 16 crosssection surveys, assessment of large woody debris, and mapping eroding banks (Napa County Flood Control and Water Conservation District [FCWCD] and Napa County RCD 2023a).
+Monitoring conducted by the Napa County RCD includes channel thalweg surveys, 16 cross-section surveys, assessment of large woody debris, and mapping eroding banks (Napa County FCWCD and Napa County RCD 2023a).
 Vegetation monitoring includes 22 vegetation transects first surveyed in the first three years after project implementation and then in years 5 and 10.
 The transects were surveyed in 2020 and will be resurveyed in 2025.
 The OVOK Restoration Project included restoration along 8.4 miles of the Napa River.
 Monitoring includes topographic surveys of 19 cross sections throughout the reach and thalweg surveys (2020 and 2022) that covered about half of the project reach.
 The cross sections were surveyed in 2012 prior to the project and in 2022 after project completion.
 Vegetation surveys include assessment of invasive species and survival of vegetation planted as part of the restoration project in 2020-2022 (Napa County FCWCD and Napa County RCD, 2023b).
 The OVOK monitoring includes annual spawner surveys conducted by the Napa County RCD.

-6.1.1.4.6.1.1.5.
+6.1.1.5.
 Ongoing fish monitoring

 The Napa County RCD monitors fish throughout the Napa River Watershed, including spawner surveys in the fall and winter and salmonid trapping at the rotary screw trap in the spring.
-RCD intends to continue operation of the rotary screw trap in its current location indefinitely if funding can be secured; however, due to significant downtime in recent years due to extreme high and low flows, the smolt monitoring program in the future with additional methods and/or locations The location and/or use of the rotary screw trap may be changed in the future because recent droughts have limited the period during spring when flows are sufficiently deep to operate it (Lucas PatzekPaul Blank, personal communication).
+RCD intends to continue operation of the rotary screw trap in its current location indefinitely if funding can be secured; however, due to significant downtime in recent years due to extreme high and low flows, the smolt monitoring program in the future with additional methods and/or locations (Paul Blank, personal communication).
 Additionally, there is extensive monitoring of vegetation (including GDEs), channel morphology, and fish habitat at restoration sites in the Napa River Watershed.
 These monitoring programs have data collection frequency and extent outlined in their respective monitoring programs; these are generally publicly available.
 Data collected by the Napa County RCD will be incorporated into annual technical memoranda.

-6.1.1.5.6.1.1.6.
-NIVIHM Refinements and Updates
+6.1.1.6.
+NVIHM Refinements and Updates